 Many companies establish their businesses in China’s Free Trade Zones (FTZs).
 These are special economic zones where goods may be landed, handled, manufactured, and re-exported without intervention from Chinese Customs authorities.

-FTZs are organised in areas with geographical advantages (major seaports and international airports).
+FTZs are organized in areas with geographical advantages (major seaports and international airports).
 The first one opened in Shanghai in 2013, with several other FTZs following suit, including Tianjin, Guangdong and Fujian.

 Within an FTZ, labeling and other requirements apply to both B2B (business to business) and B2C (business to consumer) imports arriving in China.
 Although Customs regulations are national, the way the regulation is applied may differ depending on which Customs gateway is used.
 Here are some overview facts of the key FTZs when considering what’s right for you: